abhinavssingh/sitecore-upgrade-powershell-scripts/README.md

 # Introduction

-This repo contains the Sitecore PowerShell scripts which will help you to measure the effectiveness of Sitecore migration from one version to the another version.
+This repo contains the Sitecore PowerShell scripts which will help you to measure the effectiveness of Sitecore migration from one version to another version.

 # Getting Started

-Install Sitecore PowerShell module from [here](https://github.com/SitecorePowerShell/Console/releases)
+Install Sitecore PowerShell module from [here](https://github.com/SitecorePowerShell/Console/releases) Install the Sitecore upgrade scripts from package [folder](https://github.com/abhinavssingh/sitecore-upgrade-powershell-scripts/tree/main/package/Sitecore%20Upgrade%20Scripts-1.0.zip).

 # Build and Test